-Appendix E: Methods for Executing Rules from Dynamics 365 and the Power Platform
+Appendix E: Methods for Executing Rules from Dynamics 365 and Power Platform

-InRule supports several methods for the execution of rules from both Dynamics 365 and the Power Platform.
+InRule supports several methods for the execution of rules from both Dynamics 365 and Power Platform.
 As Microsoft has evolved its singular app platform vision across Dynamics 365, Power Apps, and Power Automate, many of the common integration techniques employed for one or the other, can now be extended to all.
-This is made possible by the Common Data Service (CDS) which is the backbone data integration service across all of the Microsoft Power Platform.
+This is made possible by the Common Data Service (CDS) which is the backbone data integration service across Dynamics 365 and Power Platform.
 InRule for Dynamics 365 is designed to work directly with CDS entities for event handling, data loading/saving, and schema mapping functions.